 The INEs have letters of appointment, which set the terms and conditions on which they provide their services.
 These letters cover such matters as their independence criteria, their right to access information and their indemnity arrangements.

-We meet four times a year in person (with connection via conference call as necessary) and, in addition, have four conference calls between meetings to ensure that INEs are kept up to date on the Firm’s activities.
+We meet at least six times a year.
 The dates for our meetings are determined in advance on an annual basis and we are expected to use our best endeavours to attend.
 Additional meetings may be convened in exceptional circumstances at the request of PIC members, if there are important matters that need to be considered at short notice.

-We are quorate when at least the Chair and one other INE is present.
+We are quorate when at least the Chair, one other INE and one other PIC member is present.
 The Chair may delegate their responsibilities to another INE in order to enable the PIC to be quorate if they are unable to attend.
-The UK Senior Partner and Head of Quality will attend as a PIC members with other partners and employees of the Firm and of Mazars Group attending PIC meetings by invitation of the Chair.
+The UK Senior Partner and Head of Quality will attend as PIC members with other partners and employees of the Firm and of Mazars Group attending PIC meetings by invitation of the Chair.

 Our meetings have an agenda, which is usually made available at least a week before the relevant meeting.
 Any PIC member can request that any relevant matter is considered by the PIC, such consideration being at the discretion of our Chair.
 Our meetings are minuted and action points prepared.
 The draft minutes and action points are generally circulated within two weeks of our meeting and are considered for approval at the subsequent meeting.